Hatteras General Mountaineering Camp Independent Week 1

 Objectives range from casual hikes to longer mountaineering days on glaciers, ridges, and peaks.
 You are in control of the length and difficulty of each day of your experience at the independent week at the GMC.

-Our helicopter-accessed basecamp will be located at 2,100 metres in the Hatteras Range, located at the bottom of the east face of Sugarplum Spire.
+Our helicopter-accessed basecamp will be located at 2,100 metres in the Hatteras Group, located at the bottom of the east face of Sugarplum Spire.
 This central location provides access to a wide variety of peaks and challenges for mountaineers.
 Some of the classics of the area are listed below:

 • Snowman Peak (2,728m)